bvkeersop/bvkeersop.github.io/content/posts/rest_assured_c_edition.md

 ### Introduction

-As of the time of writing, [RestSharp](https://Github.com/restsharp/RestSharp boasts 9.2k stars on Github, the most of all the libraries we discuss here.
+As of the time of writing, [RestSharp](https://Github.com/restsharp/RestSharp) boasts 9.2k stars on Github, the most of all the libraries we discuss here.
 With its repository having been initiated in November 2009.
 It experienced a period of inactivity from 2015 to 2020, but in recent years, the project has seen renewed maintenance efforts.
 Notably, the library has been updated to utilize Microsoft's HttpClient internally, addressing a previous concern that deterred some users.
 Originally, RestSharp was created quite some time ago to simplify interactions with [WebClient](https://learn.microsoft.com/en-us/dotnet/api/system.net.webclient?view=net-7.0).
-However, in light of the availability of HttpClient, is RestSharp still a worthwhile choice today?
+However, with the availability of Microsoft's HttpClient, is RestSharp still a worthwhile choice today?

 ### Code example